geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 In order to setup the openID connection you have to setup a project in Google API Console to obtain Oauth 2.0 credentials and configure them.
 Here a quick summary of the steps to configure Google as an OpenID provider.
 For more details, please refer to the [Google documentation](https://developers.google.com/identity/openid-connect/openid-connect).

-- Open Google developer console and, from credentials section, create a new credential of type **Oauth client ID**
+- Open the Google developer console and, from credentials section, create a new credential of type **Oauth client ID**

 <img src="../img/google-create-credentials.jpg" class="ms-docimage"  style="max-width:500px;"/>